WDMK: History

+Coverage area

+W252BX 98.3 FM broadcasts from a transmitter on top of the Renaissance Center.
+Since it transmits from downtown Detroit, its signal covers all of the City of Detroit, along with nearby communities of Dearborn, River Rouge, Melvindale and Redford Township.
+Due to its proximity to the U.S./ Canada border, some of this translator's signal reaches across the Detroit river into the immediate Windsor, Ontario, area, coverage in Canada is limited due to a directional transmitting pattern keeping much of the signal on the U.S. side of the border.

+W260CB broadcasts at 99.9 FM from the WYCD/WDVD/WCSX/WMGC-FM broadcast tower in Royal Oak Charter Township, covering Southfield, Farmington Hills and Bloomfield Hills.

+Both signals originate from WDMK HD-2, the signal can be heard on HD radio receivers throughout much of Southeast Michigan beyond the limited range of the translators listed above.

 HD Radio

 WDMK broadcasts using HD Radio technology.
 In November 2010, the station added an HD2 subchannel with a simulcast of sister station WHTD on its HD2, but this was soon dropped.
 In September 2011, the HD2 subchannel returned, and began airing a simulcast of then-sister station WCHB.
 The HD2 signal was used to feed translator 99.9 W260CB.
 The HD2 sidechannel has continued to feed the 99.9 translator since WCHB was sold to Crawford Broadcasting.

 In May 2018, Urban One announced that the company would be selling then-sister WPZR to the Educational Media Foundation.
 EMF planned to flip WPZR to the K-Love Contemporary Christian network.
 In return, EMF would sell three translators to Urban One.
 At that time, WDMK-HD2 dropped its "Soul 99.9" urban oldies format and began simulcasting WPZR.

 On August 9, 2018, the urban gospel format from WPZR officially moved to WDMK-HD2 and rebranded as the Detroit Praise Network, simulcast on three translators: W228CJ (93.5 FM), W252BX (98.3 FM) and W260CB (99.9 FM).
 On August 30, 2021, W228CJ flipped to Fox Sports Radio as "The Roar", and is now fed by WCSX-HD2.
 In September 2023, WCSX's HD2 sub-channel flipped to "Podcast Radio US", airing an all-podcasts format.
 Two months later, W228CJ again flipped, this time to a simulcast of sister station WMGC-HD2, which airs a tropical music format called "Playa".
 Both formats are presented by Beasley in select markets across the country, on translators and HD radio subchannels.